ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 ## Conclusion

 In this lab you learned how to mock up the UI to ensure it looks the way you want it to look.
+Give it a try emulating various form factors and make sure it looks right.
+Then turn off the device emulation and see how it will look and behave in a desktop browser.
+Nice!!

 Make sure you have a look at your app in both light and dark mode.

-Next we will look at how to get real data.
+Next we will look at getting an authentication workflow in place so we can connect to our backend service and start using real data.